 This course is part of a national project through the College Board and National Science Foundation.
 This course meets the requirement for the fourth math credit beyond Algebra II.
 Fee: This course requires an AP Exam fee.

-AP COMPUTER SCIENCE A
+AP COMPUTER SCIENCE A\\

-Prerequisite: Programming or AP CS Principles and teacher recommendation

-AP Computer Science A introduces students to computer science through programming, or coding, using the Java language.
-Fundamental topics in this course include the design of solutions to problems, the use of data structures to organize large sets of data, the development and implementation of algorithms to process data and discover new information, the analysis of potential solutions, and the ethical and social implications of computing systems.
+Prerequisite: Programming or AP CS Principles and teacher recommendation development and implementation of algorithms to process data and discover new information, the analysis of potential solutions, and the ethical and social implications of computing systems.
 The course emphasizes object-oriented programming and design.
 This course meets the requirement for the fourth math credit beyond Algebra II.